GuttoF/client_churn_prediction/README.md

 ## 10. Lessons Learned

-- Sometimes, new features may not help to improve performance.
+- Sometimes, new features may not help to improve performance
-- Artificially balanced models may have a lower performance on the test set.
-- Accuracy alone may not be enough.
-- The Lift and Cumulative Gains Curve are metrics to compare models' performance and can be used to prioritize clients to be contacted.
 - The Knapsach-problem 0-1 can be applied in other context, such this churn prediction.

 ## 11. Next Steps